Haufe-Lexware/wicked.haufe.io/doc/design-docs/mongo-entities.md

 ### Changes in `portal-api`

 TBD: Configuration of which DAO is to be used, and the connection to the data store.

 #### DAO for Mongo DB

 _Component design TBD._

+#### DAO for Cassandra

+_Component design TBD._